Worcester County Health Department Pocomoke Health Center

 Worcester County Health Department Pocomoke Health Center - Pocomoke City, MD

 Worcester County Health Department Pocomoke Health Center is a mental health treatment center in Pocomoke City, MD that is located at 400 Walnut Street, Suite A, Pocomoke City, MD 21851.
-Worcester County Health Department Pocomoke Health Center provides group therapy, psychotropic medication and trauma therapy as part of its treatment program.
-Worcester County Health Department Pocomoke Health Center offers outpatient treatment and telemedicine/telehealth and is categorized as an outpatient mental health facility.
-Worcester County Health Department Pocomoke Health Center is available for children / adolescents, seniors 65 or older and adults who are seeking treatment for mental health problems.
-In addition, Worcester County Health Department Pocomoke Health Center can provide treatment to people with trauma, transitional age young adults and people requiring dual diagnosis treatment.
-Additional services offered by Worcester County Health Department Pocomoke Health Center include education services, psychosocial rehabilitation services and family psychoeducation.
+Worcester County Health Department Pocomoke Health Center provides integrated dual diagnosis disorder treatment, cognitive behavioral therapy and individual psychotherapy as part of its treatment program.
+Worcester County Health Department Pocomoke Health Center offers telemedicine/telehealth and outpatient treatment and is categorized as an outpatient mental health facility.
+Worcester County Health Department Pocomoke Health Center is available for young adults, adults and seniors 65 or older who are seeking treatment for mental health problems.
+In addition, Worcester County Health Department Pocomoke Health Center can provide treatment to transitional age young adults, clients referred from the court/judicial system and people with PTSD.
+Additional services offered by Worcester County Health Department Pocomoke Health Center include chronic disease/illness management, case management and court-ordered outpatient treatment.

 Address: 400 Walnut Street, Suite A, Pocomoke City, MD 21851